How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 - Draw a closed shape with one knuckle: free-form crop, saved as its own image

-We saw reliable knuckle recognition on the P30 Pro, but only after removing a glass screen protector that was 0.5 mm thick.
+Knuckle recognition stays reliable on most Huawei phones, but a thick glass screen protector around 0.5 mm can disrupt it until you remove it.
 Android Authority’s coverage of the knuckle sensor found that Huawei rolled out 3 distinct gesture shapes, all reading pressure and not just touch.

 #Three-Finger Swipe Down for One-Handed Capture

-The three-finger swipe is the fastest method we tried for one-handed use.
+The three-finger swipe is the fastest method for one-handed use.
 No button pressing, no setup beyond a single toggle.

 Open Settings > Accessibility features > Shortcuts and gestures > Take screenshot and switch on Three-finger screenshot.
 Then place three fingertips at the top of the display and swipe down to about the middle of the screen.
 The capture saves immediately to the Screenshots folder in Gallery.